Review of The Secret Girl by C.M. Stunich

 What can possibly go wrong?!

-Read The Secret Girl
+Books Like The Secret Girl

-If You Liked The Secret Girl, Try…
+If you like The Secret Girl, try…

-• Groupie by C.M.
-Stunich – If you want to explore the world of reverse harem, Groupie is a good read.
+If you want to explore the world of reverse harem, Groupie is a good read.
 Of course, if you’re new to the genre, you may feel a bit out of your comfort zone with this one.
 But hey, you might as well make the jump into the deep end now.
 One thing I have to say about this book is that there is a lot of sex: threesomes, sixsomes (yes, six people), light BDSM moments and MM romance as well.

-• The False Prince by Jennifer A Nelsen – If you enjoy the ‘hidden in plain sight’ trope, you’ll probably have a fun time with The False Prince.
+If you enjoy the ‘hidden in plain sight’ trope, you’ll probably have a fun time with The False Prince.
 The hero, Sage, is the best.
 He’s amazing.
 Basically, Sage and three other orphans are captured by this rich guy who wants one of them to impersonate the prince who supposedly died years ago.